Rahul9766/AI-Powered_Personal_Assistant/README.md

-# Sophia - AI-Powered Personal Assistant Chatbot
+#  AI-Powered Personal Assistant Chatbot

 Sophia is an AI-powered chatbot that acts as a personal assistant, capable of conversing with users, providing helpful information, and performing tasks using advanced AI and voice interaction technologies.